raspberrypilearning/ghostbusters/en/step_2.md

 --- task ---

-Add in a new ghost sprite and a suitable stage backdrop.
+Add in a new ghost sprite and a suitable Stage backdrop.

 ![screenshot](images/ghost-ghost.png)